-- 3.1 The Health and Social Care Act 2008 (Regulated Activities) Regulations 2010 (Regulation 13) requires adult care and support services to have appropriate arrangements for ordering medicines to ensure that medicines are available as prescribed.
-Unit support workers are acting as advocates for people in their care and as such must ensure that they meet the needs of the person by ordering their medication in accordance with the directions of prescribers. - 3.2 The units should consider the following when ordering medicines: - have at least 2 competent members of staff who are able to undertake the ordering of medicines, although ordering at any one time can be carried out by one member of staff. - allow protected time for ordering medicines, in particular for the monthly order. - ensure that changes in medication are communicated to the dispensing pharmacist to ensure that medication is not supplied which has been discontinued and consequently wasted. - ensure that all staff are aware of their responsibilities to report medication which is not available to a person in order that it can be investigated. - review previous usage of medicines before ordering and checking stock ordering at different times - monthly basis and on an ad-hoc basis (for example, new prescription issued for a new or changed medicine). - use an up-to-date medicines administration record or other accurate record of the person's medicines when ordering (including the repeat prescription). - check and make appropriate records of quantities of repeat, acute and 'when required' medicines to avoid over-ordering and running out, following a written process including
+- 3.1 The Health and Social Care Act 2008 (Regulated Activities) Regulations 2010 (Regulation 13) requires adult care homes to have appropriate arrangements for ordering medicines to ensure that medicines are available as prescribed.
+Residential workers are acting as advocates for people in their care and as such must ensure that they meet the needs of the person by ordering their medication in accordance with the directions of prescribers. - 3.2 The care home should consider the following when ordering medicines: - have at least 2 competent members of staff who are able to undertake the ordering of medicines. - allow protected time for ordering medicines, in particular for the monthly order. - ensure that changes in medication are communicated to the dispensing pharmacist to ensure that medication is not supplied which has been discontinued and consequently wasted. - ensure that all staff are aware of their responsibilities to report medication which is not available to a person in order that it can be investigated. - review previous usage of medicines before ordering and checking stock ordering at different times - monthly basis and on an ad-hoc basis (for example, new prescription issued for a new or changed medicine). - use an up-to-date medicines administration record or other accurate record of the person's medicines when ordering (including the repeat prescription). - check and make appropriate records of quantities of repeat, acute and 'when required' medicines to avoid over-ordering and running out, following a written process including

-- carrying forward of stock from previous months and maintaining a current accurate balance. - review expiry dates of medicines and consider ordering medicines close to their expiry (for example, the medicine at the point of checking may still be in-date, however it may expire by the time it is needed). - synchronise medicines if changes to regular medicines have occurred during the middle of the 28-day supply cycle. - 3.3 The Step-up Step-down units should maintain the responsibility for ordering medicines from the GP practice.
+- carrying forward of stock from previous months and maintaining a current accurate balance. - review expiry dates of medicines and consider ordering medicines close to their expiry (for example, the medicine at the point of checking may still be in-date, however it may expire by the time it is needed). - synchronise medicines if changes to regular medicines have occurred during the middle of the 28-day supply cycle. - 3.3 The care home should maintain the responsibility for ordering medicines from the GP practice.
 This should not be delegated to the supplying pharmacy although they may assist in the process.
-However, collaboration between the Step-up Step-down units, GP practice and supplying pharmacy is essential. - 3.4 It is good practice for support workers to make records, such as a copy of the prescription, stock order or requisition note, when ordering medicines.
-This allows support workers to check that all medicines requested have been prescribed and supplied as ordered, when receiving the medicines into the Step-up Step-down units.
-This process may be compromised by electronic prescribing. - 3.5 There are currently several ways of ordering monthly prescriptions on behalf of people including direct orders to the GP practice electronically, use of repeat slips or MAR/EMAR sheets or through the pharmacy.
-In all cases it is important that the Step-up Step-down units are in control of stock levels.
+However, collaboration between the care home, GP practice and supplying pharmacy is essential. - 3.4 It is good practice for residential workers to make records, such as a copy of the prescription, stock order or requisition note, when ordering medicines.
+This allows the residential worker to check that all medicines requested have been prescribed and supplied as ordered, when receiving the medicines into the care home.
+This process may be compromised by electronic prescribing. - 3.5 There are currently several ways of ordering monthly prescriptions on behalf of people including direct orders to the GP practice electronically, use of repeat slips or MAR sheets or through the pharmacy.
+In all cases it is important that the care home provider is in control of stock levels.